 Why: Capital One Bank customers enjoy no fees and no minimum deposit or minimum balance requirements with the Capital One 360 Checking account, which offers a 0.20% APY.

-Review: The Capital One 360 Checking account’s base APY of 0.20% APY increases to 0.75% APY on balances of $50,000 to $99,999.99 and to 1.00% APY on balances of $100,000 or more.
-Customers have fee-free access to both Capital One and Allpoint ATMs, providing a total network of more than 39,000 ATMs nationwide.
+Review: The Capital One 360 Checking account’s base APY of 0.20% APY increases on balances of $50,000 to $99,999.99 and again on balances of $100,000 or more.
+The bank has a top-rated mobile app that allows remote checking deposits.

 Why: The My eBanc Advantage Checking Account offers a respectable 0.50% APY.